anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 # Returns: {"label": "reconnaissance", "score": 0.256}
 ```

-I processed 100,000 events this way.
+We processed 100,000 events this way.

 **The results:**